sebastien-guay/ndk-dev-environment/README.md

 ### Features
 The Greeter app demonstrates how agent can interact with the whole state and config tree of SR Linux using local gNMI access and the NDK.
 - It subscribes to configuration using the NDK.
-- It retrieves the "name" from the configuration notification and update the uptime status with a harcoded value of 8:00 using a telemetry client.
+- It retrieves the "name" from the configuration notification and update the uptime status with a hardcoded value of 8:00 using a telemetry client.
 - It gets the uptime using gNMI.
 The gNMI client is locally connecting using Unix Domain Socket.
 - It logs "Hello myname, my uptime is 8:00"​.